jelford/jelford.github.io/src/drafts/by-any-other-name.md

   a system used for host discover on local networks.
 This is what allows us to resolve `.local` hostnames.
 - `dns` gets a shout out as explicitly allowed in the docs, but I notice the presence of `libnss_dns.so.2` in my `/lib64` directory.
+Now that I look, there's a `libnss_files.so.2` in there too.
 I guess we'll see how that fits together when we dig into `glibc`.
 - `myhostname` is a `systemd` module ([docs](https://www.freedesktop.org/software/systemd/man/libnss_myhostname.so.2.html)) that will resolve the local system's hostname.

-Something that tripped me up: the `[NOTFOUND=return]` action.
+Something that tripped me up: `[NOTFOUND=return]`.
-It says that if `mdns4_minimal` returns `NOTFOUND`, then we can stop and not bother with querying `dns` or `myhostname`.
+It says that if `mdns4_minimal` returns `NOTFOUND`, then we can stop early and not bother with querying `dns` or `myhostname`.
 My question was: since `mdns4_minimal` is only going to be able to find `.local` hosts, doesn't this action prevent us from moving on to use real `dns` for everything else?
-In fact `NOTFOUND` is only returned if `mdns4_minimal` both can't resolve the name, _and_ believes itself responsible for looking up the name.
+In fact `NOTFOUND` is only returned if `mdns4_minimal` both believes itself responsible for looking up the name _and_ then fails to do so.
 Otherwise, `mdns4_minimal` [will return](https://github.com/lathiat/nss-mdns/blob/master/src/nss.c#L130) an `UNAVAIL` status, and resolution will continue.

 That gives us a clearer picture of what we're expecting to find `glibc`.
-Let's proceed.
+Let's finally proceed.

 ## what does `glibc` do?